 Is your child at risk of myopia?

-While there is still much medical science don’t know about myopia, genetics as well as environmental factors are the largest contributors in the development of myopia.
+While there is still much medical science don’t know about myopia, genetics and environmental factors are the largest contributors in the development of myopia.
 Genetics can play a role in myopia and your child will naturally be at higher risk when both parents have myopia.
 Excessive near work such as reading, watching TV and working on computer/mobile has been known to contribute to the development of myopia.
 Myopic patients will usually go through constant changes in their script until it stabilises as they reach their early 20’s.

-- Cataracts – There have been many research findings indicating the association between high myopia and cataracts.
-Because the elongated axial length of the eye ball, some vital nutrients are deprived to the entire eye possibly causing cataracts to develop early.
+Cataracts – There have been many research findings indicating the association between high myopia and cataracts.
+Because the elongated axial length of the eyeball, some vital nutrients are deprived to the entire eye possibly causing cataracts to develop early.

 There are a few successful methods to reduce the progression of myopia in a growing child.